 \subsection{Contributions}

-Our approach and contributions can be summarized as follows. \begin{itemize} \item We begin in Section~\ref{sec:DFC} by casting the optimal (model-based) decentralized controller proposed for the partially nested information structure in \cite{lamperski2015optimal} into a Disturbance-Feedback Controller (DFC).
-The DFC structure was first introduced for online learning for centralized LQR in \cite{anava2015online} and has been utilized in a number of follow-up works in learning centralized LQR, e.g., \cite{simchowitz2020improper,li2021safe}.
-Adapting the DFC structure to a decentralized controller requires more care in that the resulting DFC needs to respect the information constraint (in terms of the dependence of the control on the disturbances from the system).
+Our approach and contributions can be summarized as follows. \begin{itemize}[leftmargin=*] \item We begin by assuming that the information pattern is partially nested, for which an optimal decentralized controller can be designed if the model is known~\cite{lamperski2015optimal}.
+In Section~\ref{sec:DFC}, we show that this optimal controller can be cast into a Disturbance-Feedback Controller (DFC) which has been utilized in learning centralized LQR~\cite{anava2015online,simchowitz2020improper,li2021safe}.
+Adapting the DFC structure to a decentralized controller requires more care since the resulting DFC needs to respect the prescribed information pattern.

-\item In Section~\ref{sec:decentralized online control alg}, we present our online decentralized control algorithm, which first identifies a system model based on a single system trajectory, and then adaptively designs a control policy (with the DFC structure) based on the estimated system model.
+\item In Section~\ref{sec:decentralized online control alg}, we present our online decentralized control algorithm, which first identifies a system model based on a single system trajectory, and then adaptively designs a control policy (with the DFC structure and the partially nested information pattern) based on the estimated system model.
 The control policy utilizes a novel Online Convex Optimization (OCO) algorithm with memory and delayed feedback.
-In Section~\ref{sec:decentralized online control phase}, we show that this proposed online decentralized control algorithm can be implemented while satisfying the partially nested information constraint on the controllers.